russellcayless/honeypot/cyberdefence.md

  - Verify core device tables are populating.
 Once your logs are coming through, you can move on to Phase 4. ⚠️This table contains EVERYONE’S MySQL logs, you have to filter yours to match your ResourceId.
 For example:
     -**MySQLAudit_CL
      | where _ResourceId endswith "josh-mde-lab**
 ---

+**Phase 5 — Weaken & expose (deliberately, in order)**

+Only after detections are armed.
+Do these in sequence and record the exposure timestamp — it marks the start of the incident window.
+ - Via compmgmt.msc, enable (or create) the “Administrator” on your VM
+    - Ensure it’s in the Administrators group, and set a weak password such as “password” or something from RockYou.txt top 10 weakest passwords
+ - Via compmgmt.msc, enable the “Guest” account and set the password to be be blank
+    - Add the guest account to the “Users” group
+ - Allow the guest account to logon over the network: in secpol.msc → Local Policies → User Rights Assignment:
+    - Deny log on through Remote Desktop Services — remove Guest from this list (it's there by default).
+    - Allow log on through Remote Desktop Services — make sure Guest (or Remote Desktop Users) is listed.
+    - Check Deny log on locally too, and remove Guest if present.
+    - in the same console → Security Options: Set Accounts: Limit local account use of blank passwords to console logon only → Disabled (or just give Guest a real password, which is cleaner).
+ - Under settings → Remote Desktop Users, add the Guest account
+ - Run “gpupdate /force”

+ - Enable MySQL authentication reachable over the network; set MySQL root user to use “root” as the password as well:

+CREATE USER 'root'@'%' IDENTIFIED BY 'root';
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION;
+FLUSH PRIVILEGES;

+Note: this will create a SEPARATE root account with no password which can auth over the network

+ - Capture an Investigation Package for your VM via Defender (Important), we will use this in our post breach analysis
+ - Disable the Windows Firewall
+ - Weaken the NSG: allow ALL traffic inbound, increases discoverability
+ - Record the exact exposure timestamp here: _______________________________
+ - Ex: "2026-06-22T05:20:31.3208455Z"
+ - (we will use this to determine how long it took for the breach to happen)
+ - Confirm all detections are enabled and armed before walking away
+ - Your VM will automatically turn off at midnight EST every night, just keep turning it back on in the morning.
+This is unfortunate, but it’s for cost savings and soft breach containment

+---

 **Phase 7 — Analyze the Breach**